Boston-Software-Crafters/website/events.md

 See also [volunteering](volunteer.md)

 - [agileventures](https://www.agileventures.org) - daily online meetings and pairing/mobbing.
 One time meetings and opportunities for working on non-profit projects.  **Daily different times**
-- [Boston Clean Mobile](https://www.meetup.com/Boston-Clean-Mobile) - every Wednesday alternating project night and discuss Uncle Bob Video on best practices **every Wednesday 6-9 EDT**
+- [Informal Clean Code with Video](https://www.meetup.com/Boston-Clean-Mobile) - every Monday discuss Uncle Bob Video on best practices **every Wednesday 6-9 EDT**
 - [Boston Python](https://www.meetup.com/bostonpython) - Come to project nights to get help on a project, help others, or to discuss Python related topics.
 Group also hosts presentations.
 Meets monthly.  **monthly - schedule varies**
 - [Boston Software Crafters](https://www.meetup.com/Boston-Software-Crafters) **second Monday of the month, 5:30-9 EDT**
 - [Code for Boston](https://www.meetup.com/code-for-boston) - Volunteer on a real life project for a non-profit.
 For coders and non-coders. **every Tuesday* 6-9 PM EDT*